knaka/mdpp/README.md

     mdpp -i rewritten1.md rewritten2.md

-# DESCRIPTION
+## DESCRIPTION

-mdpp(1) is a Markdown preprocessor that synchronizes code blocks, tables, and link titles across files using special HTML comment directives.
+mdpp(1) is a Markdown preprocessor that synchronizes code blocks, tables, and link titles across files, and includes external Markdown files using special HTML comment directives.
 It is designed for use in documentation build pipelines or as an editor integration to keep Markdown content up-to-date with source files and other Markdown documents.

-## Supported Directives
+### Supported Directives

-### +SYNC_TITLE / +TITLE
+#### +SYNC_TITLE / +TITLE
 Replaces the link text with the title from the target Markdown file.

 > The title is determined in the following order of priority: